 Rushing Her Way

 Why rush?
-For parents of incoming freshman, you have probably started to hear whispers about sorority rush.
-The way rushing is handled for sororities are somewhat different than fraternities, but I am glad to give you the parent perspective on both (check out our blog on USF’s fraternities).
-Either way, you will not find too many who love the process.
+For parents of incoming freshman, you have probably started to hear whispers about rushing or sorority recruitment.
+The way recruitment is handled for sororities are somewhat different than fraternities, but I am glad to give you the parent perspective on both (check out our blog on USF’s fraternities).
+Either way, you will not find too many who love the rushing process.
 But like it or not, Greek life does have its advantages, especially at a large college; and kids are probably not going to forgo the rumors about rush if it means not joining.
 So, buckle up; the ride can get a bit bumpy.
+Let’s start rushing!

 My daughter was one of those that did not get a bid from their first choice but accepted a bid from another sorority.
 She saw the positive in it and took a chance at something new.
 Most girls do find their place and live happily ever after; others may not get accepted to the sorority of their choice, but they too can have a wonderful Greek life.
 To help smooth out the feelings of rejection, particularly if some of her friends got asked back, remind your daughter of the many other houses (there are so many; the thing is that some girls would rather have none than the ones that they may receive bids for) or diverse clubs and activities outside of Greek life.
 There are many alternatives to the social life sororities provide.